schleeke/webapimock/README.md

 * Only requests with a specific (configurable) route-prefix will be processed for mock-up.
 * The quadrinity of route, method, query and body is checked for a corresponding definition and will return its response if such exists.

+# Installation
+The installation ist just copy & pasting the application files to their destination directory.

+The service can be started from the command line by calling webapimock.exe or it can be installed as a service by calling webapimock.exe install from the command line.
+Please visit the Topshelf command line reference for further information about available command line parameters.

+The service will be installed using the name 'webapimock.core' and the display name '.NET Core Web API Mockup Service'.